darktable-org/dtdocs/content/special-topics/color-management/rendering-intent.md

 author: "people"
 ---

 If rendering with LittleCMS2 is activated (see [rendering method](./rendering-method.md)) you can define how out-of-gamut colors are handled when converting between color spaces.
-A selection box in the [_export selected_](../../module-reference/utility-modules/lighttable/export-selected.md) module, the [_output color profile_](../../module-reference/processing-modules/output-color-profile.md) module, and the soft proof option (see **LINK TBC** “Soft proof”) gives you a choice of the following rendering intents:
+A selection box in the [export selected](../../module-reference/utility-modules/lighttable/export-selected.md) module, the [_output color profile_](../../module-reference/processing-modules/output-color-profile.md) module, and [soft proof](../../module-reference/utility-modules/darkroom/soft-proof.md) gives you a choice of the following rendering intents:

 perceptual
 : Suited to photographs as it maintains the relative position of colors.
 This is usually the best choice.